 Brown's curse seemingly lives on.
 Many developers have tried to rebuild the area over the years, with no luck.

-Adolfo de Jesús Constanzo was a cult leader, serial killer, and practitioner of an offshoot of Haitian Vodou.
+Adolfo Constanzo was a cult leader, serial killer, and practitioner of an offshoot of Haitian Voodoo.
 In the 1980s, he gave psychic readings and worked magic for dangerous drug cartels and hitmen.
 He’d cast spells to bring luck, curse enemies, and was somehow able to keep his clients from getting busted.
 His rituals involved the sacrifices of chickens, goats, snakes, and even humans.

 Constanzo finally overstepped when his followers kidnapped an affluent American student named Mark Kilroy to use as a sacrifice.
 Police began tracking Kilroy, and eventually found Constanzo's base of operations.
-When his ranch of horrors was finally raided by police, they uncovered fifteen mutilated corpses and Kilroy's dismembered, brainless body.
+When his ranch of horrors was finally raided by police, they uncovered 15 mutilated corpses and Kilroy's dismembered body.
 Constanzo was so determined to stay out of prison that he ordered one of his followers to shoot him.

 "It was witchcraft," Ronald Eric Salazar said when asked to explain the brutal murder and rape of his 11-year-old sister, Marina "Estefani" Salazar in 2005.
-He was just 14 years old when he slit her throat and assaulted her as she bled to death.
-He covered her body with a Winnie the Pooh comforter, washed the knife, and put it back in the kitchen.
+He was just 14 years old when he killed her.
 Salazar originally blamed two armed men for his sister’s death, but later confessed to the horrific crime himself.

 Allegedly, a witch in El Salvador claimed the boy had inherited an old voodoo curse from his father once he left for the United States in 1991.
 The boy was left behind with his grandparents and his father’s curse.
 Once Salazar was able to make his way to America, he brought the curse with him and it drove him to kill his sister.
 Cursed or not, he was sentenced to two life terms in prison in October of 2009.